 Your baby develops from head to toe — and in that order.
 That's why babies can hold their heads up before they learn to walk, and can push up on their elbows before pushing up with their hands.
-Keeping this in mind can help you predict what your baby's next big developmental step will be.
+Keeping this in mind can help you know which developmental steps to expect next.

 Here are some new skills your baby may have this month:

 - gurgles and coos (says "ooh" and "ah")

 - smiles in response to being talked to, played with, or smiled at

 - turns their attention to whoever is speaking